 How do we plan our curriculum?

-We follow the national curriculum for our school and enhance this by having clearly set knowledge milestones across subjects so that knowledge acquisition is progressive and allows for children to make links between subjects in year and over time.
-We also use Cornerstones Curriculum as a scheme to provide ideas for our Topic focus and then we adapt this for the bespoke needs of our children and their interests.
+We follow and go beyond the national curriculum for our school and enhance this by having clearly set knowledge milestones across subjects so that knowledge acquisition is progressive and allows for children to make links between subjects in year and over time.
+This is through us using a range of high quality resources to ensure a curriculum that is engaging and challenging for all children in our school, including children with special educational needs.

 Our key knowledge milestones are then used to ensure we are teaching subjects in a specific order and follow a two year rolling programme due to our mixed age classes.

 Our learning is focused around a half termly Topic that is usually Humanities, Science or Arts focused.
 We link our English lessons to this topic area as well as Guided Reading (in KS2) and our class novels.
 We use the curriculum milestones to plan a specific scope for the Topic so that we are able to give depth as well as breadth as to what the children are learning.

-Some lessons however are taught discretely each week such as Science, RE, PHSE, PE and MFL or if they are not covered adequately by the Topic for that half term.
-In order to give necessary coverage to Art, DT, Music and Computing we teach these in blocks regularly throughout the year as well as through our Topics and Themed Weeks.
+Some lessons however are taught discretely such as Science, RE, PHSE, PE and French or if they are not covered adequately by the Topic for that half term.
+Art, DT, Music and Computing are taught in blocks regularly throughout the year as well as through our Topics and Themed Weeks.

 Having listened to our children and in planning a curriculum specifically suited to our school, we are keen that the Topics are allowing them access to a range of high quality learning opportunities that reflect a range of cultural, historical, topical and social events, people, art and literature and in a way that is ambitious and allows for challenge.
 We know our children enjoy having the time to get their teeth into a subject and this approach allows this to happen!
 We are keen to allow them to gain knowledge and then allow them time to apply this, make links with their learning and deepen their understanding through looking at a concept or 'big question'.